aragon/nest/FAQ.md

 - All payments will be made in cryptocurrencies.
 The grants will be paid in DAI and released in portions according to the agreed roadmap (and deliverables) that the team has submitted in their proposal.
 A possible reward depending on total project completion will be given in ANT to reward value created for the Aragon Network and to enable the participation in the governance of the project.

 ### Do you have standard legal documents that you use between Aragon Association and the Nest team?
 - Yes, you will receive a standardised grantee agreement that you will be expected to sign.
-View a template of this agreement.
+You can click here to [view a template of this legal agreement](nest-agreement.md).
-Who needs to sign this legal agreement?
-- A legal entity has to sign a legal document.
-This could be an individual or a company.
-In cases where there are multiple individuals on the Nest team, all individuals will need to sign this document.

 <br>